 You know, look, we will have FEMA dollars, and that's why the president has already been so helpful, and that will help us in the rebuild.

-We have about ten billion in it, which is more than most states combined, but that will that Wow, that's a great depleted that's depleted quickly in times like this.
+We have about $10 billion in it, which is more than most states combined.

-Your audience, I know is a very generous and giving audience.
+Your audience, I know, is a very generous and giving audience.

-And then you know what?
+And then, you know what?

-I gotta take a quick break.
+I got to take a quick break.

-We'll come back more with the lieutenant governor of Texas.
+We'll come back more with the Lieutenant Governor of Texas.

-He's in Houston now as we speak, still unprecedented rain as we uh as we continue our coverage.
+Still unprecedented rain as we continue our coverage.

-All right, glad you're with us, news Roundup Information Overload Hour here on the Sean Hannity show, our top story is the flooding, the disaster.
+News, Roundup Information Overload Hour here on the Sean Hannity Show.

 This is beyond anything they have ever seen down in Texas.

-The Lieutenant Governor Dan Patrick is with us as we continue.
+The Lieutenant Governor, Dan Patrick, is with us as we continue.

 But how many people still are out there that you need to rescue?

-Uh we ri uh rescued about eighteen hundred people yesterday.
+We rescued about 1,800 people yesterday.

-Uh we had fifty-six thousand phone calls, as I may have mentioned into to nine eleven yesterday.
+We had 56,000 phone calls that I may have mentioned into 9-11 yesterday.

-We still I mean into a nine one one.
+We still, I mean, into a 9-1-1.

 Are we getting them food and water in the meantime as the rescue effort moves forward?

-Nobody in other words, we don't expect any more fatalities here.
+In other words, we don't expect any more fatalities here.

 We're doing our best.

-We you know, from a state level, we're doing our best.
+From a state level, we're doing our best.

-Volunteers are doing our best, uh churches are stepping up.
+Volunteers are doing our best.

-But uh this is an ongoing issue, Sean.
+But this is an ongoing issue, Sean.

-This is not like look, nothing like this has happened in American history.
+This is not like, look, nothing like this has happened in American history.

-You think of the great disasters, the San Francisco earthquake, the Chicago fire, the Galveston flood, but this is going to be sadly maybe at the top of the list.
+You think of the great disasters, the San Francisco earthquake, the Chicago fire, the Galveston flood.

-Uh are you glad the president is coming tomorrow?
+Are you glad the president is coming tomorrow?

 Absolutely.

-But I I know he's a person of action and he wants to make this get this done and and he'll uh put the right resources in and he'll do all he can.
+But I know he's a person of action, and he wants to get this done.

 I was not there.

-And uh You know what I don't understand don't tell the story here.
+And I don't tell the story here.

-I I uh listen, I saw these elderly people, and this goes back to the evacuation show.
+Listen, I saw these elderly people, and this goes back to the evacuation show.

-If you're an adult and and you're capable and you want to take the risk, my attitude is government shouldn't have the right to do that.
+If you're an adult and you're capable and you want to take the risk, my attitude is government shouldn't have the right to do that.

 Yes, yeah.